zerasul/mdbook_en/11colors/colors.md

 ```

-The macro ```RGB8_8_8_8_TO_VDPCOLOR```, allows to transform an RGB color defined by 3 parameters (red, green, blue) to the equivalent color for VDP.
+The macro ```RGB8_8_8_8_TO_VDPCOLOR```, allows the transformation of an RGB color defined by 3 parameters (red, green, blue) to the equivalent color for VDP.
 Each of the parameters has a value from 0 to 255.
 This can be interesting to modify colors of the environment or to make some effect with it.

 There are also equivalents in other formats:

 * ```RGB24_TO_VDPCOLOR```: Transforms a color in RGB 24-bit format to VDP.
 * ```RGB3_3_3_TO_VDPCOLOR```: Transforms a color in RGB format (r,g,b) to VDP.
-Where each component has value from 0 to 7.
+Where each component has a value from 0 to 7.

 Obviously it is important to know that when working with colors and palettes using SGDK, the palette information is usually imported together with the graphics information.
-Therefore, it is important that in order to save colors and not having to change the palette, the palette is reused for different graphics.
+Therefore, it is important that in order to save colors and not have to change the palette, the palette is reused for different graphics.

 If during the game we have to change the palette and load different graphics, this can cause bottlenecks since the information must pass from the ROM to the VRAM (or CRAM) either through CPU or using DMA.
 Using any of these alternatives, we can generate such a bottleneck since they share the bus.